webersab/e-Clustering/README.md

 `language`: the language of the input text.
 For now, this service only admits german (`de`).

 `modelName`: the model that is used for topic modelling.
 There are some models available:
-`3pc`: model generated using the data provided by 3pc (Mendehlson letters).
 `condat`: model generated using the data provided by Condat.
 `kreuzwerker`: model generated using the data provided by Kreuzwerker.